norswap/autumn/doc/A3-how-autumn-works.md

 You should now understand the basic mode of operation of Autumn.
 We'll add more details later, especially regarding context-sensitivity.

-Next up is a short presentation of the [common parsers and combinators], so that you know what is available!
+Next up is a short presentation of the [common parsers and combinators of Autumn], so that you know what is available!

-[common parsers and combinators]: TODO
+[common parsers and combinators of Autumn]: A4-basic-parsers.md

 ----
 **Footnotes**